Orb author FAQ

 What programming languages can I write my Command logic in?

-POSIX compliant bash is the most portable and universal language.
-This is the recommended option when you intend to share your orb.
+POSIX compliant Bash is the most portable and universal language.
+Bash is the recommended option when you intend to share your orb.
 Orbs do, however, come with the flexibility and freedom to run other programming languages or tools.

 Bash

 Bash is the preferred language as it is most commonly available among all available executors.
-Bash can (and should) be easily written directly using the native run command.
-The default shell on MacOS and Linux will be bash.
+Bash should be written directly using the native Run command.
+The default shell on macOS and Linux will be Bash.

 Ruby